strohs/wordle-solver-java/README.md

 It's inspired by [3Blue1Brown](https://www.youtube.com/watch?v=v68zYyaEmEA) and [Jon Gjenset's](https://www.youtube.com/watch?v=doFowk4xj7Q) YouTube videos on this topic.

+This project is a port of my [Rust wordle solver](https://github.com/strohs/wordle-solver-rust)

-This solver is able to solve most challenges on turn 4, especially if you use a starting guess of "tares".
+This solver is able to solve most challenges on turn 4, especially if you use a starting guess of "tares" or "crate".

 ## Running
 This solver is a command line program that is used at the same time you are making guesses into the wordle web application.
-You make your first guess into the web app, and then enter that guess along with its corresponding "correctness" pattern into the wordle solver, separated by a space.
+You make your first guess into the web app, and then switch over to this solver and enter that guess along with its corresponding "correctness" pattern.

-The correctness pattern is a five character string that represents the correctness of each letter of your guess as reported by wordle.
+The correctness pattern is a five character string that represents the correctness of each letter of your guess as shown in the wordle web application.
 It consists of the characters `c`,`m`, or `w`.
 - `c` a letter of the guess is in the **correct** position, the wordle web app shows these with a green background
 - `m` a letter of the guess is in the answer but is **misplaced**, or in the incorrect position, wordle shows these with a yellow background